Hummin' to Myself (Linda Ronstadt album)

-Hummin’ to Myself is the twenty-fourth studio album by American singer Linda Ronstadt.
+Hummin’ to Myself is the twenty-fourth and final studio album by American singer Linda Ronstadt.
 The album debuted at #3 on the Billboard Top Jazz Albums chart where it remained for six months.
 It peaked at #166 on the main Billboard album chart.
-It was her final solo album before her retirement in 2011, though she would record one more collaborative album in 2006 titled Adieu False Heart.
+It was her last solo album before her retirement in 2011, though she would record one more collaborative album in 2006 titled Adieu False Heart.